-We consider that it would be more efficient to recover only the variable cost of EPA staff's assessment time directly through the current container approval application fee.
+The cost of EPA staff's assessment time varies with the number of container registration applications.
+We consider that it would be more efficient and equitable to recover only the variable cost of EPA staff's assessment time directly through the current container approval application fee.
+Thereby the total container approval application fee paid by a participant is based on the number of container applications submitted by that participant.
+Hence a higher number of applications equals a higher fee and vice versa.
 However, any duplication in assessment should be avoided, or at a minimum not recovered from users.